REAL ID: What US Travelers Need to Know

 Planning a domestic trip?
 Find out how travel insurance can cover lost or stolen baggage, sudden illness, trip cancellation, or other mishaps.

-What if I don’t want a REAL ID?
+What if I don’t have a REAL ID when I show up at the airport?

 A passport is an acceptable alternative to REAL ID.
 For domestic travel you will need REAL ID or a passport, but not both.